uhunomaosem/FOGS/README.md

 # FOGS PROJECTS
-This repository will contain all projects that I had to do for my Fundementals of Games and graphical system development
+This repository will contain all projects that I had to do for my fundementals of games and graphical system development